 - An e-learning platform uses online surveys to gather feedback on course content and user experience.

-- A social media company runs a diary study to understand how people use their app throughout the day.
+- A social media company runs a remote diary study to understand how people use their app throughout the day.
 Participants log their usage and thoughts over a week.

 - A software company conducts remote interviews with business users to understand their needs for a new feature.